payu-india/CMS-Chatbot/docs/WEB Integration/custom-checkout-merchant-hosted/collect-payments-with-wallets-seamless/paypal-integration.md

 This section describes the request parameters with sampe request and response to integrate the Paypal.

-> 📘 Note:
->
-> If you're using the PayU Hosted Checkout or Merchant Hosted integration, you need to activate PayPal from PayU Dashboard.
-For more information, refer to [Activate PayPal Wallet](#activate-paypal-wallet).
->
-> After it is approved by PayU, PayPal integration is activated and it will be displayed on your PayU Payment page for all supported currencies.
-If you are facing difficulties with activation, contact your PayU Key Account Manager (KAM) for more information.

 ### Step 1: Initiate the payment with PayU

 Along the request parameters listed in the [Collect Payments using Merchant Hosted Checkout > Wallets](ref:_payment_merchant_hosted_wallets), you need use the following **bankcode** with the **pg** as CASH.